TiannanSha/ada-data-story/index.md

 #### 2.1 Evaluation of different models

 Because we are essentially addressing a binary classification problem on imbalanced dataset, we compare all these approaches using receiver operating characteristic (ROC) curves and areas under the curves (AUC) as our evaluation metric.
 For neural networks, given the computational resouces available, we perform 5-fold stratified cross validation.
-For all other methods, we perform 10-fold stratified cross validation.
+For all other methods, we perform 10-fold stratified cross validation (the civilwar paper used 10-fold, and claim they also tried 5-fold, and there was no big difference.).
 We use stratified version because our dataset is highly imbalanced and we want to make sure each fold have the simialr class distribution as the entire dataset.

 #### 2.2 Synthetic Minority Over-sampling Technique
 One approach to addressing imbalanced datasets is to oversample the minority class.
 One idea is that new examples can be synthesized from the existing examples.
 This is a type of data augmentation for the minority class and is referred to as the Synthetic Minority Oversampling Technique, or SMOTE for short.
 The performance of SMOTE combined with random forest is shown in section 2.5.